MicrosoftDocs/customer-insights/ci-docs/custom-models.md

 1. Enter connection information.

-   - **Display name**: A unique, recognizable name that describes this connection which starts with a letter and contains only letters, numbers, and underscores.
+   - **Display name**: A unique, recognizable name that describes this connection.
+It must start with a letter and contain only letters, numbers, and underscores.
    - **Tenant**: The tenant linked to your AML workspace.
 Sign in if prompted.
    - **Workspace**: The AML workspace.